 Dynamic, segment-specific scripting and custom fields will allow you to tailor your asks and maximize engagement to drive maximum participation.

-Plus, a great donor engagement solution can deliver additional features such as remote calling capability, multi-channel outreach opportunities, sophisticated cadence automation (aka, call scheduling –– more on that later), and much more to help you connect with donors.
+Plus, a great donor engagement solution can deliver additional features such as remote calling capability, multi-channel outreach opportunities, sophisticated cadence automation, and much more to help you connect with donors.

 As a fundraiser, you’re probably intimately familiar with your key calling segments.
 Still, it bears repeating: Prioritize your calls by first reaching out to the loyal donors who are most likely to respond positively, especially in these times.
 But don’t disregard your wider community of supporters and friends.
 We suggest contacting each group in the following order: